-Certain provisions of NMFC's certificate of incorporation and bylaws, the Delaware General Corporation Law as well as other aspects of our structure, including Guardian AIV's substantial interest in the Operating Company, could deter takeover attempts and have an adverse impact on the price of NMFC's common stock.
+Certain provisions of our certificate of incorporation and bylaws, as well as aspects of the Delaware General Corporation Law could deter takeover attempts and have an adverse impact on the price of our common stock.

-NMFC's certificate of incorporation and bylaws as well as the Delaware General Corporation Law contain provisions that may have the effect of discouraging a third party from making an acquisition proposal for us.
-Among other things, NMFC's certificate of incorporation and bylaws:
+Our certificate of incorporation and bylaws as well as the Delaware General Corporation Law contain provisions that may have the effect of discouraging a third party from making an acquisition proposal for us.
+Among other things, our certificate of incorporation and bylaws:

-- provide for a classified board of directors, which may delay the ability of NMFC's stockholders to change the membership of a majority of its board of directors; - authorize the issuance of "blank check" preferred stock that could be issued by NMFC's board of directors to thwart a takeover attempt; - do not provide for cumulative voting; - provide that vacancies on the board of directors, including newly created directorships, may be filled only by a majority vote of directors then in office; - provide that NMFC's directors may be removed only for cause; - require supermajority voting to effect certain amendments to NMFC's certificate of incorporation and bylaws; and - require stockholders to provide advance notice of new business proposals and director nominations under specific procedures.
+- provide for a classified board of directors, which may delay the ability of our stockholders to change the membership of a majority of its board of directors; - authorize the issuance of "blank check" preferred stock that could be issued by our board of directors to thwart a takeover attempt;

+- do not provide for cumulative voting; - provide that vacancies on the board of directors, including newly created directorships, may be filled only by a majority vote of directors then in office; - provide that our directors may be removed only for cause; - · require supermajority voting to effect certain amendments to our certificate of incorporation and bylaws; and - require stockholders to provide advance notice of new business proposals and director nominations under specific procedures.

-These anti-takeover provisions may inhibit a change in control in circumstances that could give the holders of NMFC's common stock the opportunity to realize a premium over the market price for its common stock.
+These anti-takeover provisions may inhibit a change in control in circumstances that could give the holders of our common stock the opportunity to realize a premium over the market price for its common stock.
 The Credit Facilities also include covenants that, among other things, restrict its ability to dispose of assets, incur additional indebtedness, make restricted payments, create liens on assets, make investments, make acquisitions and engage in mergers or consolidations.
-The Credit Facilities also include change of control provisions that accelerate the indebtedness under this facility in the event of certain change of control events.
-In addition, certain aspects of our structure, including Guardian AIV's substantial interest in the Operating Company may have the effect of discouraging a third party from making an acquisition proposal for NMFC.
+The Credit Facilities also include change of control provisions that accelerate the indebtedness under these facilities in the event of certain change of control events.

-Shares of NMFC's common stock have traded at a discount from net asset value and may do so in the future.
+Shares of our common stock have traded at a discount from net asset value and may do so in the future.

 Shares of closed-end investment companies have frequently traded at a market price that is less than the net asset value that is attributable to those shares.
-In part as a result of adverse economic conditions and increasing pressure within the financial sector of which we are a part, NMFC's common stock has at times traded below its net asset value per share since NMFC's IPO on May 19, 2011.
-NMFC's shares could once again trade at a discount to net asset value.
-The possibility that NMFC's shares of common stock may trade at a discount from net asset value over the long term is separate and distinct from the risk that our net asset value will decrease.
-We cannot predict whether shares of NMFC's common stock will trade above, at or below its net asset value.
-If NMFC's common stock trades below its net asset value, we will generally not be able to issue additional shares of NMFC's common stock at its market price without first obtaining the approval for such issuance from our stockholders and our independent directors.
-If additional funds are not available to us, we could be forced to curtail or cease the Operating Company's new lending and investment activities, and our net asset value could decrease and our level of distributions could be impacted.
+In part as a result of adverse economic conditions and increasing pressure within the financial sector of which we are a part, our common stock has at times traded below its net asset value per share since our IPO on May 19, 2011.
+Our shares could once again trade at a discount to net asset value.
+The possibility that our shares of common stock may trade at a discount from net asset value over the long term is separate and distinct from the risk that our net asset value will decrease.
+We cannot predict whether shares of our common stock will trade above, at or below its net asset value.
+If our common stock trades below its net asset value, we will generally not be able to issue additional shares of our common stock at its market price without first obtaining the approval for such issuance from our stockholders and our independent directors.
+If additional funds are not available to us, we could be forced to curtail or cease our new lending and investment activities, and our net asset value could decrease and our level of distributions could be impacted.